 Pyzdek emphasizes on the need to do a lot of pre-production research to identify and deal with as many potential causes of variation as possible.
 The production run thus starts with a well-planned process.

 One of the important aspects of the planning phase is to prepare a matrix relating parts and the processes that can produce them.
 Every part thus has a set of documented 'Approved Processes' that can produce it.
 Similarly every process is associated with an 'Approved Parts List' based on the parts the process is capable of producing.

 The above relationship is based on Process Capability index Cpk.
-For the detailed explanation on Cpk, refer to the article on Process Capability by Dr. M. M. Kapadia, published in the November 2000.
+For the detailed explanation on Cpk, refer to the article Measuring Your Process Capability by Dr. M. M. Kapadia, published on this website.

 It is important to note the SPC stands for Statistical Process Control and not Statistical Product Control.
 The focus thus needs to be on the Process than the product.
 Unfortunately, most of the SPC initiative is directed towards the product characteristics that are perceived as Critical to Quality.
 Small batch sizes for each of such products thus become major hurdles in SPC implementation.

 It is actually the process that produces a product that is responsible for the Quality of the output.
 Once we realize this, we start focusing on process characteristics irrespective of which variety of product it produces.
 For example, a cylindrical grinding process will have it's own process characteristics while machining a certain grade of steel.
 The process centering or spread will be fairly independent of which specific variety of a product comes out of the cylindrical grinding process.
 The process centering or variation will be governed by a small number of process control elements (like speed of machining or in-feed or coolant temperature).
 Thus process control can be performed to span across dissimilar jobs.

 Thomas Pyzdek describes the major approaches to Short and Small runs.